imixs/imixs-office-workflow/README.md

 ## Build
-Imixs-Office-Workflow is based on maven and runs on the Java EE stack.
+Imixs-Office-Workflow is based on [Maven](http://maven.apache.org/) and runs on the Java EE stack.
 Imixs-Office-Workflow can be deployed on JBoss/Wildfly server or other Java EE application servers.
-To build the Java EE artifact run the maven install command first:
+To build the Java EE artifact from sources, run the maven install command first:

 	mvn clean install

+Please check the pom.xml file for depencencies and versions.
+The master-branch of the project is always in development and is using the latest snapshot releases.
+You can build a [tagged version](https://github.com/imixs/imixs-office-workflow/releases) to build a stable version.
 To deploy the artifact the application server must provide a database pool named "java:/jdbc/office" and a security domain/realm named 'office'.
-See also the [Imixs-Workflow Deployment Guide](http://www.imixs.org/doc/deployment/index.html).
+See also the [Imixs-Workflow Deployment Guide](http://www.imixs.org/doc/deployment/index.html) for further details.

 As an alternative to setup a server environment by yourself you can use docker to run Imixs-Office-Workflow locally or in production.